 SILVER SURFER - Former herald of Galactus and one-time inhabitant of

-planet Zenn-La, the Silver Surfer soars the spaceways, generally finding
+the planet Zenn-La, the Silver Surfer soars the spaceways, generally

 The figrue has two problems -- the head is based way too much on the

-Jack Kirby design, and I would've much preferred to have seen the figure
+initial Jack Kirby design, and I would've much preferred to have seen

-it is, the figure has been sprayed with a very bright silver, and it's
+Because even as it is, the figure has been sprayed with a very bright

-stuck to a lot of his articulation joints.
-If you buy this figure, be
+silver, and it's stuck to a lot of his articulation joints.
+If you buy

 As for the head, although Kirby may have created this character, arguably